brsloan/writerDeck/creating-single-app-devices.md

+# Creating Single-App Distraction-Free Devices

+To make a computer operate like an Alphasmart or a conventional word processor by booting directly into your writing program and not allowing access to anything else, you need to set up the operating system in a particular way.

 Since I just ended a struggle to figure this out based on many partial posts/tutorials, I figured I'd put it all together in one spot for others.
 This is just **one way** of doing it, and a way I just learned, so I don't pretend to be an expert or to say it's the best way.
 I just say it worked or me.

 I used this to convert a raspberry pi into a one-app device, but you could do the same thing with an old laptop.
 The idea is to have distraction-free access to a writing app without anything else accessible–no browser, no desktop, nothing.
 You should be able to do it with any app that runs on Linux, but I did it with my own writing app (which is still in development but mostly works), WareWoolf.